 Anyway, this Monday I suggested that they tried out one of the Spicentice packs.
 I was absent during the cooking of it, but from all reports, it went very smoothly.
 The packets have easy-to-follow recipes on them, as well as a shopping list for all the extras.
 All that was needed was 500g minced meat, onions, garlic, tinned tomatoes, kidney beans, 3tbsp tomato puree, a lime, stock, cooking oil, salt and sugar.
 Nothing too taxing.
 Tom and Charlie added their own bit of culinary flair with some cheese, tacos and salad.

 So later that night I came back to two boys scandalised by the latest MIC episode, but delighted by their supper.
 They had kindly left some of the chilli con carne to try, so I can reliably inform you that it was flipping delicious.
-If you compare the ingredients which go into a standard, BBC Food chilli con carne recipe with the ingredients that went into Monday night’s recipe, you’re almost dealing with a different dish – certainly in terms of authenticity and flavour.
+I don’t often plug brands on this blog, but I really am quite smitten with Spicentice.
+If you compare the ingredients which go into a standard, BBC Food chilli con carne recipe with the ingredients that went into Monday night’s recipe, you’re almost dealing with a different dish - certainly in terms of authenticity and flavour.
 I wish the company the best of luck, and urge you to give one of their dishes a go yourself.